Avraham Goldberg: Life

 Goldberg was born in Pittsburgh, and was educated at yeshivot Torah V'Daat and Chafetz Chaim, as well as at the University of Pittsburgh, where he studied English literature.
 He was ordained at the Jewish Theological Seminary in 1941.

 After serving as a chaplain in the United States armed forces during World War II, Goldberg moved to Israel to study at the Hebrew University in Jerusalem, where he remained until his retirement.
+He volunteered for Mahal and served in the IDF during the War of Independence.
 In 1952 Goldberg received a PhD in Talmud from Hebrew University, with a critical edition of Massechet Ohalot serving as his dissertation.
+He completed his doctoral dissertation under the supervision of Nahum Epstein; following Epstein’s death, Hanoch Albeck succeeded him as supervisor.

 After graduation, Goldberg served at the Hebrew University as professor and professor emeritus of Talmud, as well as chair of the Talmud department.
 He also served as visiting professor at the Jewish Theological Seminary and University of Pennsylvania.

+Goldberg was married to Rivka Abramowitz and they had four daughters.

+Published works

 Books

 Goldberg published four books: Critical editions of the Mishnah for Massechtot Oholot, Shabbat, Eruvin, and an analytic study of Tosefta Bava Kamma.
+A collection of his essays in Hebrew entitled “Literary Form and Composition in Classical Rabbinic Literature” was published by Magnes Press.

+Articles

 He also published many articles in scholarly journals.

-Goldberg was married to Rivka Abramowitz.